3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX X, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
 This prevents a segfault that can occur from the new "Force HUD Override" option.
         As noted in known issues above, it is recommended you avoid using this option in LZDoom, at least for now.
+  [ALL] Stats: Added powerup timers as an option.
+At the moment, works with exactly the same mods as Tekish's
+        LevelInfo 1.22, while more can be added as needed.
-  [DOOM/CHEX/HACX/HERETIC] Now displays secondary ammo if the weapon has it [ALL] Added "Force HUD Override" option.
+  [DOOM/CHEX/HACX/HERETIC] Now displays secondary ammo if the weapon has it (Hexen already did this) [ALL] Added "Force HUD Override" option.
 This will override any other custom HUD and use this HUD, regardless
         of load order (this is intended for autoloading in particular) [DOOM] Automatic compatibility added for Pirate Doom